poetic-labs/nock-vcr-recorder-mocha/README.md

 }
 ```

-You can call this method to override defaults for ALL tests.
-It must be called
+To overide these you can call `describeFixture.setDefaults` with an object to
-before any `describeFixture()` is called to work properly.
-The best place is in
+override them for ALL tests.
+It must be called before any `describeFixture()` is
-a test helper file.
+called to work properly.
+The best place is in a test helper file.

 You also are able to pass in test specific options as the last parameter to
 `describeFixture()`.
 See the "Usage" section above for an example.